princess-humario/Parallel-Computing-Project/README.md

 This project implements and compares three different approaches to solving the 2D Laplace equation:

-Serial Implementation: Single-threaded baseline version OpenMP Implementation: Shared-memory parallelization using OpenMP MPI Implementation: Distributed-memory parallelization using Message Passing Interface
+- Serial Implementation: Single-threaded baseline version
+- OpenMP Implementation: Shared-memory parallelization using OpenMP
+- MPI Implementation: Distributed-memory parallelization using Message Passing Interface

 The solver uses the Jacobi iterative method with a 5-point stencil to solve the steady-state heat distribution problem on a 2D grid.

 Key Findings:

-OpenMP demonstrates superior performance over MPI across all matrix sizes MPI shows poor scalability due to communication overhead OpenMP achieves best speedup (1.43x) on smaller matrices Performance gap between OpenMP and MPI increases with matrix size
+- OpenMP demonstrates superior performance over MPI across all matrix sizes
+- MPI shows poor scalability due to communication overhead
+- OpenMP achieves best speedup (1.43x) on smaller matrices
+- Performance gap between OpenMP and MPI increases with matrix size

 Required Software

-GCC Compiler: Version 4.4.7 (The supercomputer used from SINES lab had this compiler so mmy code is optimised for this compiler)
+- GCC Compiler: Version 4.4.7 (The supercomputer used from SINES lab had this compiler so my code is optimised for this compiler)
-OpenMP: Usually included with GCC
+- OpenMP: Usually included with GCC

 # System Requirements